-Pupils with medical conditions will often be best placed to provide information about how their condition affects them.
-Pupils should be fully involved in discussions about their medical support needs and contribute as much as possible to the development of their IHPs.
-They are also expected to comply with their IHPs.
+Pupils within our setting and due to their learning difficulties and associated needs, may not be able to recognise their medical conditions or provide information about how their condition affects them.
+Pupils will be involved in discussions about their medical support needs as much as is possible and appropriate.
+They are also expected to comply with their medical plans.